 Though this may sound like an apocalyptic scene from a P.D.
 James’ The Children of Men, a science fiction novel about a childless, destitute society, the good news is the U.S. stands out among developed nations — its birth rate hasn’t fallen nearly as far or as fast as others, partly because immigrants and their descendents pick up the slack and help keep the workforce robust.
 Some say it’s the large religious populations in the U.S. which consistently produce more children.
 Lee at the University of California speculates it was the “open frontier [of America] that worked its way into the cultural perception of economic opportunity.”

 Yet despite these forces, the U.S. seems to be heading down the same barren path as other low-birth rate countries.
-As in Europe and Canada, American women are waiting longer to have children, more women are skipping out on motherhood altogether, and the costs of raising children are soaring.
+Like in Europe and Canada, American women are waiting longer to have children, more women are skipping out on motherhood altogether, and the costs of raising children are soaring.
 Raising a child is now estimated to cost $10,000 per year.
 Among parents who decided to limit their family size, 72 percent said they were worried about the costs of raising a child, according to a Pew Research Center survey.

 The youth population growth was completely